 Temple hosted it's 6th Annual Temple Translational Science Symposium.
 Pooja, Jonathan, Alyssa and Emma all presented their work.
 Alyssa won the Travel Award for her presentation on mitochondrial bioenergetic signaling in myofibroblast differentiation.
 Congratulations Alyssa!

-The CTM gathered to celebrate Dr. Kishore's new NHLBI PPG grant focused on exosome therapy.
+The CTM gathered to celebrate Dr. Kishore's new NHLBI PPG grant focused on exosome treatment in heart failure.
 Congratulations to Dr. Kishore and the rest of the Temple team (Dr's.
 Koch, Houser and Elrod).